 theatre to provoke social change

-From the slums of Mumbai to the tribal regions of India's north to the Red Corridor in the east, Jatinga follows five girls desperately trying to chang the course of their lives.
-A chance encounter on a train offers a glimmer of hope...but there are predators lurking in every dark corner
+Following the critically acclaimed, sold-out success of The Laden Table, bAKEHOUSE presents the world premiere of JATINGA.
+From the slums of Mumbai to the tribal regions of India's North and the Red Corridor in the East, JATINGA follows 5 girls trying desperately to change the course of their lives.

 9 - 24 June 2017